stephenreid321/stephenreid/app/jekyll_blog/_posts/2021-06-11-response-to-allegations-by-whoisstephenreid.md

 I acknowledge I have been on a massive learning journey around psychedelics, power and intimacy over the past decade.

 I have gone to great lengths to learn and grow in these areas.
 Since the last of the allegations in 2017 I have undertaken six months of one-on-one psychotherapy with a UKCP-accredited psychotherapist (ongoing), completed a Foundation training in Core Process Psychotherapy, attended two intimacy trainings, sat an extended meditation retreat and participated in several plant medicine retreats facilitated by elders.
-I am also in a co-habiting partnership of 18 months.

 I am committed to continuing this learning journey.
 I sincerely apologise to anyone who has been hurt by my past actions in connection with these topics.